-The origin of shame is often an awkward, nameless void, when we expect a tuned-in response by the person to whom we’re expressing ourselves.
+The origin of shame is often an awkward, nameless void when we expect a tuned-in response by the person to whom we’re expressing ourselves.
 Thus what is most important about the actual experience of shame is that it does not happen inside just one person without another person involved as intended partner.
 It usually arises when excitement, enjoyment or both in connection with another person or persons are interrupted and temporarily blocked—leaving a void where reciprocal warm feelings have been.
-What happens during that disruption is not easily identified by the person in this awkward void as shame, because she or he does not want to feel the original pain of shame.
-Instead there are many feeling states and emotionally driven actions that are often named as substitutes for shame, and they can be categorized as the compass of shame1 and diagrammed below.
+What happens during that disruption is not easily identified by the person as shame, because she or he has usually developed defensive reactions to avoid feeling the original pain of shame.
+Thus there are many feeling states and emotionally driven actions that are often named as substitutes for shame, and they can be categorized as the compass of shame1 and diagrammed below.

-The physiological withdrawal with downcast eyes and head reveals our attempt to get away physically and mentally from a shame situation that can lead us further to hide from our community and self-isolate.
-But the conventional conduct known as politeness also reflects self-imposed inhibitions of spontaneous behavior to protect against others’ potential disapproval of our habits and unique ways.
+Physiological withdrawal consists of downcast eyes and head and signals our attempt to get away physically and mentally from a shame situation.
+This can lead us further to hide from our community and isolate ourselves.
+To a lesser extent, our conventional politeness also reflects a pattern of inhibitions of spontaneous behavior to protect against others’ potential disapproval of our habits and unique ways.